-- 23. I have read and understood the school's safety policy which covers expectations regarding staff use of mobile technology and social media. - 24.
-I will ensure that my online reputation and use of IT and information systems are compatible with my professional role and in line with the staff code of conduct, when using school and personal systems.
-This includes my use of email, text, social media and any other personal devices or mobile technology. - I will take appropriate steps to protect myself online when using social media as outlined in the online safety policy. - I am aware of the school expectations with regards to use of personal devices and mobile technology, including mobile phones as outlined in the online safety policy. - I will not discuss or share data or information relating to learners, staff, school business or parents/carers on social media. - I will ensure that my use of technology and the internet does not undermine my professional role or interfere with my work duties and is in accordance with the school policies and the law. - 25.
-My electronic communications with current and past learners and parents/carers will be transparent and open to scrutiny and will only take place within clear and explicit professional boundaries. - I will ensure that all electronic communications take place in a professional manner via school approved and/or provided communication channels, such as a school email address or telephone number. - I will not share any personal contact information or details with learners, such as my personal email address or phone number. - I will not add or accept friend requests or communications on personal social media with current or past learners and/or parents/carers. - If I am approached online by a learner or parents/carer, I will not respond and will report the communication to my line manager and Designated Safeguarding Lead (DSL). - Any pre-existing relationships or situations that compromise my ability to comply with the AUP will be discussed with the DSL. - 26.
-If I have any queries or questions regarding safe and professional practise online either in school or off site, I will raise them with the DSL or headteacher.

-- 27. I will not upload, download or access any materials which are illegal, such as child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act. - 28.
-I will not attempt to access, create, transmit, display, publish or forward any material or content online that is inappropriate or likely to harass, cause offence, inconvenience or needless anxiety to any other person. - 29.
+- 21. I will ensure that my online reputation and use of IT and information systems are compatible with my professional role and in line with the staff code of conduct, when using school and personal systems.
+This includes my use of email, text, social media and any other personal devices or mobile technology. - I will take appropriate steps to protect myself online when using social media. - I am aware of the school expectations with regards to use of personal devices and mobile technology. - I will not discuss or share data or information relating to learners, staff, school business or parents/carers on social media. - I will ensure that my use of technology and the internet does not undermine my professional role or interfere with my work duties and is in accordance with the school policies and the law. - 22.
+My electronic communications with current and past learners and parents/carers will be transparent and open to scrutiny and will only take place within clear and explicit professional boundaries. - I will ensure that all electronic communications take place in a professional manner via school approved and/or provided communication channels, such as a Class Dojo, a school email address or telephone number. - I will not share any personal contact information or details with learners, such as my personal email address or phone number. - I will not add or accept friend requests or communications on personal social media with current or past learners and/or parents/carers. - If I am approached online by a learner or parents/carer, I will not respond and will report the communication to my line manager and Designated Safeguarding Lead (DSL). - Any pre-existing relationships or situations that compromise my ability to comply with the AUP will be discussed with the DSL. - 23.
+If I have any queries or questions regarding safe and professional practise online either in school or off site, I will raise them with the DSL or Headteacher. - 24.
+I will not upload, download or access any materials which are illegal, such as child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act. - 25.
+I will not attempt to access, create, transmit, display, publish or forward any material or content online that is inappropriate or likely to harass, cause offence, inconvenience or needless anxiety to any other person. - 26.
 I will not engage in any online activities or behaviour that could compromise my professional responsibilities or bring the reputation of the school into disrepute.